jonasjberg/autonameow/notes/architecture.md

 Update 2018-01-01
 -----------------
-Starting with a configuration file, with conditions;
+Starting with a configuration file rule, with conditions;

 ```
 CONDTIONS: